StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 For this article, we are going to focus on tabular methods for Reinforcement Learning.

-In tabular methods, the environment is modeled as a set of discrete states, where each possible state is assigned a unique identificator.
+In tabular methods, the environment is modeled as a set of discrete states, where each possible state is assigned a unique identifier.
 If we go back to our chess example, each state would be a possible piece arrangement in the board.
 Depending on how we define things, we could include or exclude arrangements which are not really attainable in-game, like one player having 17 pieces, or 10 queens.

 As the name implies, our value function will be very straightforward: a lookup table that maps each possible state into a (real numbered) value.